smashedr/web-extension-template/README.md

 1. Unzip the archive, place the folder where it must remain and note its location for later.
 1. Open Chrome, click the `3 dots` in the top right, click `Extensions`, click `Manage Extensions`.
 1. In the top right, click `Developer Mode` then on the top left click `Load unpacked`.
-1. Navigate to the folder you extracted in step #3 then click `Select Folder`.
+1. Navigate to the folder you extracted earlier, then click `Select Folder`.

 ## Firefox Setup